limpehsh/archat-android/README.md

 # ARchat Android - Made with React Native

-> The goals of ARchat were to build a social app that implemented chat functionality, tracking the updated locations of the users and implementing some form of AR functionality that relates to the task.
+> The goals of ARchat were to build a social app that implemented chat functionality, tracking the locations of the users in real-time and an implementation of AR that aids in finding users.
+When users point their phones towards the user they are chatting with in the AR View, that user's avatar will pop up.

 > Here is the front end made with React Native targeting Android.